dylanpinn/ts-server-tic-tac-toe/README.md

-# ts-server-tic-tac-toe
+# typescript-react-cypress-example

-Tic Tac Toe written in TypeScript using client/server architecture.
+A simple example React app written in TypeScript using Cypress.